Yannael/ethereumHelloWorld/README.md

 ![Truffle compile](images-readme/truffle-compile.png)

 A new folder was created, `build`, in which the contracts definitions and binaries are stored in `json` files.
+See [this page](http://truffleframework.com/docs/getting_started/compile) for more information on Truffle compilation.

 To migrate the contracts to the bock chain, use